abstractoperators/concrete/docs/operators.md

 ## Operators
-Operators are agents with a specific prompt and a set of pre-defined interactions.
-They are capable of performing well-defined roles, working with other operators, and using tools.
+Operators are AI agents with predefined system instructions and prompt interactions.
+They form the core of the Concrete as an Orchestration platform.
+Operators complete chat-completion based tasks.
+Syntactically meaningful outputs enable integrations with other modules, like [tools](tools.md)

-### How to create your first operator
+### How to use your first operator
 **Install Concrete**
 First install python and concrete using pip:
 ```